Edit Template

 Editorial Assessment

-An editorial assessment is what happens when an editor takes a look at a manuscript and evaluates structure, theme, pacing, character, and all of the other big picture elements within your work.
-If beta reads are you receiving gut-level, intuitive feedback from a reader’s perspective, then the editorial letter is a detailed breakdown of your manuscript from the eye of a professional editor.
+An editorial assessment is what happens when an editor evaluates structure, theme, pacing, character, and all the other big picture elements within your manuscript.
+If beta reads are gut-level, intuitive feedback from a reader’s perspective, then an editorial letter is a detailed breakdown of your manuscript from the eye of a professional editor.

-Editorial letters remove the comments and track changes often found in a developmental edit or even line edits.
-It is an assessment of your work that serves as a guide in your revision process.
-You may not want feedback on lines that are up for the cutting board, and you may not want to deal with the clutter of sifting through comment after comment.
+Editorial letters expand on the types of comments that would often be found in a developmental edit and serve as a guide for your revision process.
+You may not want feedback on lines that are up for the cutting board, and you may not want to deal with the clutter of sifting through comment after comment, so an editorial letter is a great resource in this regard.

 Who is this for?

-If you’re early in the process—whether that means you’ve just finished your first draft, or if you’re still in the process of writing, and need tailored feedback that will provide direction and clarity to push you forward—then an editorial letter may be for you.
-If you want intuitive feedback, book a beta read, and if you want intuitive and constructive/developmental feedback, purchase an editorial assessment.
-But this is also helpful if you are near publication, and you need the perspective of a strong and detailed eye.
+Any level in the process—whether that means you’ve just finished your first draft, are still in the process of writing, or near publication.
+The letter is meant to give tailored feedback that will provide direction and clarity to push you forward.
+If you want intuitive feedback, book a beta read, but if you want intuitive, constructive, and developmental feedback, purchase an editorial assessment.
+It is a micro and macro analysis of your work without the in-line margin comments and track changes that may come with a full developmental edit.

 What you will get: